galeone/italian-machine-learning-course/slides/02-cnn-cv.md

 ---

-Convoltional Neural Networks for Image Classificatio and Object Detection
+Convolutional Neural Networks for Image Classificatio and Object Detection

 - Colab: